H.P. Lovecraft undeniably changed how we look at fantasy and helped to bring it out of obscurity.

 Mythos Tales is seriously old-school cool.

 Players will be given a scenario and will need to scour the city of Arkham during the 1920s.
 You’ll be armed with your wits and a newspaper.

-Each game, players will be given a scenario to investigate and a handful of clues.
-It’s up to the investigators to scour the local newspaper for clues on the coming and goings of cultists and where they need to go to find leads.
+In each game, players will be given a scenario to investigate and a handful of clues.
+It’s up to the investigators to scour the local newspaper for clues on the comings and goings of cultists and where they need to go to find leads.